Spectral State Compression of Markov Processes: Spectral State Compression of Nearly Low-rank Markov Chains

 \section{Spectral State Compression of Nearly Low-rank Markov Chains}

-Now we consider the state compression of general Markov processes that are not necessarily low-rank.
-For Markov chains with full-rank transition matrices, we aim to recover the principal subspace associated with $\bP$ that is spanned by the leading Markov features.
-In the special cases where aggregatability or lumpability holds, we provide two specific spectral state compression methods that is able to partition the state space into disjoint blocks in accordance with the aggregatability or lumpability.
+In this section we consider general Markov processes with full rank.
+Our aim is to recover the principal subspace associated with $\bP$ that is spanned by the leading Markov features.
+We also provide two state clustering methods that are able to partition the state space into disjoint blocks in accordance with the aggregability or lumpability.